-a. committing a criminal act that reflects adversely on the lawyer's honesty, trustworthiness or fitness as a lawyer in other respects, by conduct including Respondent's felony conviction for knowingly possessing a fraudulent driver's license in violation of 625 ILCS 5.0/6-301.2(B)(1), in violation of Rule 8.4(b) of the Illinois Rules of Professional Conduct (2010).
+a. committing a criminal act that reflects adversely on the lawyer's honesty, trustworthiness or fitness as a lawyer in ither respects, by conduct including Respondent's felony conviction for knowingly possession of fraudulent driver's; license in violation of 625 ILCS 5.0/6-301.2(B)(1), in the violation of Rule 8.4(b) of the Illinois Rules of Professional Conduct (2010).